LanKhuat/james-project/src/site/markdown/server/manage-webadmin.md

 Will schedule a task for fixing message inconsistencies created by the message denormalization process.

-Messages are denormalized and stored in separated data tables in Cassandra, so they can be accessed by their unique identifier or mailbox identifier & unique identifier (within that mailbox) through different protocols.
+Messages are denormalized and stored in separated data tables in Cassandra, so they can be accessed by their unique identifier or mailbox identifier & local mailbox identifier through different protocols.

 Failure in the denormalization process will lead to inconsistencies, for example: